AdobeDocs/id-service.es-ES/help/library/get-set/getcustomerids.md

 # getCustomerIDs{#getcustomerids}

-getCustomerIDs devuelve todos los ID de cliente establecidos por el servicio de Experience Cloud ID.
+getCustomerIDs devuelve todos los ID de cliente establecidos por el servicio de identidad de Experience Cloud.

 <!--
 Is there anything else we can say about this??